Background

 Dealing with the existing non-OSPF routers: CARP

 I don't expect to be able to replace all the existing non-OSPF APs all at once, but I'd still like them to keep working if their default gateway goes down, for this I'm using CARP as implemented by the portable UCARP daemon to automatically switch the default gateway IP from one of the OSPF-enabled uplinks to another.
-Nobody has ported and published an openwrt port of ucarp before me, so for this bit I had to start from scratch.
+Nobody has ported and published an openwrt port of ucarp before me, so for this bit I had to start from scratch, but since first doing this a port has appeared and I'm now using that.

 Contents